ckaestne/TypeChef/_includes/README.md

 The Java parser is based on a grammar that can be traced back to the Java 1.5 grammar in the [JavaCC repository](http://java.net/projects/javacc/downloads/directory/contrib/grammars).

+Experimentally, the [Xtc/SuperC](https://cs.nyu.edu/rgrimm/xtc/) parser is included as .jar file to provide an alternative lexer.

 For convenience, we include a binary of [sbt](http://code.google.com/p/simple-build-tool/) in the repository.

 This work was supported in part by the European Research Council, grant #203099.